CATEGORY

 These financial challenges surrounding compliance are also particularly acute in highly regulated industries, such as finance and healthcare.
 Other business strategy-associated challenges that come with maintaining regulatory compliance include the following:

-* Developing and promoting a culture of compliance throughout the organization
+• Developing and promoting a culture of compliance throughout the organisation

-* Complications from evolving consumer technologies and its adoption
+• Complications from evolving consumer technologies and their adoption

 For example, the use of personal mobile devices in the workplace creates compliance concerns, because these devices may store sensitive, compliance-relevant company data.
-The blurring of work-life boundaries has led to a huge growth in the number interconnected devices.
-Combined with the lowered security in mobile and IoT devices, it all creates compliance vulnerabilities in organizations’ networks.
+The blurring of work-life boundaries has led to a huge growth in interconnected devices.
+Combined with the lowered security in mobile and IoT devices, it all creates compliance vulnerabilities in organisations’ networks.

-Regulatory compliance requires companies to analyze their unique requirements and any mandates specific to their industry.
+Regulatory compliance requires companies to analyse their unique requirements and any mandates specific to their industry.
 They then develop processes to meet these requirements.
 Here are the typical steps to achieve regulatory compliance:

 1. Identify applicable regulations.